 - Improving frontage roads to make them more pedestrian friendly.

 These improvements were selected to increase ease of use and traffic flow in an area with high volumes of commercial and private vehicle traffic.
 Improvements will meet current state and federal standards of safety, cost-effectiveness, and efficiency, providing benefits to travelers and the surrounding community.

 Timeline and Budget

+The project began in the spring of 2019 and will conclude in 2020.
 The budget for this project is just over $6 million dollars.

 Roundabouts are constructed with large trucks, RVs, equipment, and horse trailers in mind.
 The interior section of the roundabout containing colored and patterned concrete is called a truck apron and vehicles are encouraged to use the truck apron to be able to safely drive through the roundabout.

 - Trucks can track onto mountable apron.

 - Designed with flat slope and low height to accommodate low clearance vehicles.

 - Sufficient width for trailer turning paths.

 - Designed to accommodate the turning movements of large trucks.